ragnarlevi/GTST/ReadMe.md

 ## How to install

-<code> pip install GTST </code>
+<code>pip install GTST</code>

+Note that if one wants to use Grakel kernels then the Grakel package has to be installed via  <code>pip install grakel</code>.
-Note that if one wants to use the WWL kernel then the pot package has to be installed via  <code> pip install pot </code>.
+If one wants to use the WWL kernel then the pot package has to be installed via  <code>pip install pot</code>.

 ## Function Inputs

-<code> GTST.MMD </code> is the main function used.
-If the user already has samples of graph where each sample is a list of networkx graph objects then the user can use <code>fit</code> to perform the hypothesis test
+<code>GTST.MMD</code> is the main function used.
+If the user already has samples of graphs where each sample is a list of networkx graph objects then the user can use the <code>fit</code> method to perform the hypothesis test.

 * **kernel**: list, str, np.array.
 If str then one of kernels provided by the MMDGraph: RW_ARKU_plus, RW_ARKU, RW_ARKU_edge, RW_ARKL, GNTK, WWL, DK.
 If list then a GraKel kernel is used meaning the list should be formatted as one would do for the GraKel package.
 If np.array then a pre-calculated kernel is used.
 * **mmd_estimators**:str or list of strings, example MMD_u, MMD_b, MONK, MMD_l.